skanehira/ramparts/README.md

 ## Features

 - **Comprehensive MCP Coverage**: Analyzes all MCP endpoints (server/info, tools/list, resources/list, prompts/list) and evaluates each tool, resource, and prompt
-- **Advanced Security Detection**: Detects path traversal, command injection, SQL injection, prompt injection, secret leakage, auth bypass, and more using both static checks and LLM-assisted analysis
+- **Advanced Security Detection**: Detects path traversal, command injection, SQL injection, prompt injection, secret leakage, auth bypass, cross-origin escalation, and more using both static checks and LLM-assisted analysis
 - **Optional YARA-X Integration**: Advanced pattern-based scanning with configurable YARA rules using the modern YARA-X engine for enhanced security analysis
 - **High Performance**: Built in Rust for fast, efficient scanning of large MCP servers with minimal memory overhead
 - **Flexible Installation**: Install with or without YARA-X dependency based on your security requirements